-Young, adult and even children make a separate group celebrate Deusi and Bhailo.
-If there is something that makes me the happiest, it is Deusi and Bhailo in Tihar when people visit houses at nights singing folk songs and performing dances.
+Young, adults and even children make a separate group to celebrate Deusi and Bhailo.
+If there is something that makes me the happiest, it is Deusi and Bhailo in Tihar when people visit houses at night singing folk songs and performing dances.
 This is the best time ever for people to collect money for charity too.

 Kaag Tihar is the first day of Yama Panchak.
 The Hindu mythical bird, Crow is worshipped on this day.
 Crow is supposed to be the messenger of Yama (god of death).
 Crows are cordially greeted at people’s houses and served local food and sweets.